kabhamo/Pendo-Movie-App/README.md

 Important:
     -There is a zip file named build.zip
-    -It is very Important to unziped it in the folder app.
+    -It is very Important to unzipped it in the folder app.

 Output -
 ![](App_Images/HomeScreen.png)